jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### !
 Story 3b*** - Claim Walkthrough - Reserves

 Ever put some money down on the blackjack table?
 Maybe roulette or baccarat is more your game.
 Whatever you bet, the casino must have the money on hand to pay you if you win.
-Casinos don't gamble; they handle other people's gambling.

 Insurance works similarly.
-Insurance companies don't take risks; they handle other people's risks.

 Per government regulation, insurance companies must hold a reasonable amount of money on hand to pay claims as they come in.
 For this reason, insurance companies are huge purchasers of short-term bonds—bonds are liquid and can be sold quickly if a surprise tornado or snowstorm triggers a wave of unexpected claims.

 During a claim call, adjusters estimate the likely payment so the company can "reserve" the right amount of money from its accounts.
 The accounting needs to stay accurate as claims come in.